dixinshen/Simulation-and-Application-Data-of-Regularized-Cox-Hierarchical-Model/README.md

 ## 3. Application in the paper, section 4.2, Anti-PD1 Immunotherapy Predictive Biomarker for Melanoma Survival

-Data used in section 4.2 of the paper is in the folder, anti-PD1.
+Data used in section 4.2 of the paper is in the folder, *anti-PD1 Data*.

+## 4. C++ Implement of Regularized Cox’s Hierarchical Model

+The C++ implement of Regularized Cox's Hierarchical Model imported by Rcpp, are in the folder, *xrnet cox C++ implementation*.